Pierre Philippe Denfert-Rochereau: Siege of Belfort

+In politics

-A national hero, Denfert-Rochereau was elected to the National Assembly as a député.
+A national hero, Denfert-Rochereau was elected to the National Assembly as a Member of Parliament (député).
 There he supported Léon Gambetta's policies.
 He died in Versailles in 1878, and was buried near his spouse in the Montbéliard Cemetery.

+Legacy

-The Place Denfert-Rochereau in Paris (14th arrondissement of Paris, in the Montparnasse district) was named after him in 1879, as well as other streets and places across France.
+The Place Denfert-Rochereau in Paris (14th arrondissement of Paris) was named after him in 1879, as well as other streets and places across France.